miso-lims/walkthroughs/_includes/libraries-to-library-aliquots.md

 (flowcell/SMRTcell) in MISO.
 A library aliquot must be made and then many aliquots (or just one) can be mixed into a _pool_ for sequencing.

-_Orders_ are requests for sequencing pools a certain number of times.
+_Sequencing Orders_ are requests for sequencing pools a certain number of times.
 They are used to keep track of sequencing progress for project management and book-keeping.

 ## 6.1 Bulk creating Library Aliquots